hnc-agency/shq/README.md

 `Timeout` is a timeout to wait for a slot to become available if the queue is full (default: `0`).

-The return value is either the atom `ok` if the item was queued, or the atom `full` if not.
+The return value is either the atom `ok` if the item was queued, the atom `full` if the queue was full, or the atom `closed` if the queue was not accepting new items at the time of the call.

-When these functions return `full`, it is guaranteed that the given item was not inserted, and will not be inserted later without calling this function again.
+When these functions return `full` or `closed`, it is guaranteed that the given item was not inserted, and will not be inserted later without calling this function again.

 ### Retrieving an item